 - Staying in places with air conditioning or that use window and door screens.

 Additional Recommendations: Because of the risk between Zika virus infections in pregnant women and certain birth defects, CDC is advising pregnant women to avoid traveling to any area where Zika virus transmission is ongoing.

-Wayne County Health Department will continue to monitor the Zika situation through the Centers for Disease Control and Prevention (CDC) and the Ohio Department of Health.
+The Wayne County Health Department continues to monitor the Zika situation through the Centers for Disease Control and Prevention (CDC) and the Ohio Department of Health.
 For the most up-to-date official information, please refer to: